 Exploring the best options for investment of our cash deposit funds to increase the interest we receive in our cash flow management activities.
 Reviewed quick wins and smaller budgetary spends and adjusted accordingly.
+(Modern 25)

 Incorporating new/updated letting arrangements, reprofiling other contributions and spends to align with costs being incurred.
+Reducing spend budgets as appropriate e.g. advertising, consultancy, cleansing, contributions etc. (Modern 25)

 Funded substantive positions from grant funding received by Government e.g. homelessness.
+(Modern 25)

 Income budgets have been realigned for new charging opportunities e.g. waste containers at new properties.
+(Modern 25)